Mono-Co/project-one-team3/README.md

 Project Structure:

-data:Contains CSV files of stock data for each company.
+data: contains CSV files of stock data for each company.
 notebooks: Jupyter notebooks for data analysis and visualization.
 src: Python scripts for data cleaning, analysis, and visualization.
 README.md: Overview of the project and instructions for usage.